-We probably don’t need to remind you that your nutrient needs will change throughout your life—and that includes during pregnancy.
+We probably don’t need to remind you that our nutrient needs change throughout our lives—and that's especially true during pregnancy.

-For many pregnant women or women thinking about having a baby, the question isn’t whether to take prenatal vitamins—it’s when to start taking prenatal vitamins.
+Prenatal multivitamins are specifically designed to lend nutrient support during pregnancy—a no-brainer, right?
+But for many pregnant people or those thinking about having a baby, the question isn’t whether to take prenatal multivitamins—it’s when to start taking prenatal multivitamins.*

 Women need a variety of nutrients in order to support pregnancy.
-And while it’s technically possible to fill those nutrient needs through a healthy diet, it can also be very difficult.
-Prenatal vitamins are designed to help fill in the nutritional gaps in a mother-to-be’s diet and to support the development of baby as well.
+And while it’s technically possible to fill those nutrient needs through a healthy diet, it can also be challenging.
+Prenatal multivitamins are designed to help fill nutritional gaps in a birthing person’s diet—which supports the baby, as well.*

-In order to determine when to start taking prenatal vitamins, it’s important to understand what some of those nutrients are and the role they play.
+In order to determine when to start taking prenatal multivitamins, it’s important to understand what some of those nutrients are and the role they play.

 Let’s talk about a few key nutrients for pregnancy: